 1. Decide what treats you will use for hiding.
 Choose a dog treat that your dog will love.
 As you can see in the photos, I chose kibble and chopped carrots.

 2. While one player distracts the dog, the other player “hides” the treats in one room of the house.
 (We like to play this game outside on the patio.)
 Hiding doesn’t need to be difficult.
 Simply drop a treat here or there.
 I don’t recommend placing the treats on counters or tables since that will teach your dog to counter surf!

-2. Once the treats are “hidden,” the player who has been in charge of distracting the dog gives the verbal ok in an excited tone of voice.
+2. Once the treats are “hidden,” the player who has been in charge of distracting the dog gives the verbal “ok” in an excited tone of voice.
 For example, we say, “Find it!” in a happy voice.
-Until the dog has played the game a few times, you may need to help by walking close to a treat and helping out.
+Until the dog has played the game a few times, you may need to assist your dog in finding the treats.

 3. As your dog searches for the treats, you can help coach him or her closer to a treat (just like when you play the human version and say, “you’re getting hotter”) by using an excited, faster tone of voice and a verbal cue.
 For example, we repeatedly say, “Good, Chloe!”
 When your dog is straying (just like when you play the human version and say, “you’re getting colder”), use a calm, slow voice and a verbal cue.
 For example, we say, “Not there.”

 Benefits for your dog: Hidden treat games offer dogs the opportunity to use their extraordinary sense of smell and increase their listening skills.

 2. Red Rover, Come On Over!